microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **wsize** – used in conjunction with wfile, defines how large (in Megabytes) the initial filesize should be.
 It must be large enough to contain all data or an error will occur.
 Once the file is completely written it will shrink down to its actual size.

 -   **wrecords** – the number of records that will be written to disk.
-Different subsections can override this value if the number of records for a subsection are different (as is the case for the label mapping table subsection)
+Different subsections can override this value if the number of records for a subsection is different (as is the case for the label mapping table subsection)

 > Each subsection in the configuration will create a corresponding subsection in the binary file.
-The name used for the subsection in the configuration file will be saved for each subsection, and will be name used to refer to the data when it is read later.
+The name used for the subsection in the configuration file will be saved for each subsection and will be a name used to refer to the data when it is read later.
 Each subsection must have a few parameters:

 -   **sectionType** – the type of section this config section is describing.
 The possibilities are:

 **Section Type** | **Description**
 ---|---
 Data | data section (floating point values)
 Labels | label data (floating point values).
-For category labels the integer part of this floating point value will be interpreted as an index into the label mapping table.
+For category labels, the integer part of this floating point value will be interpreted as an index into the label mapping table.
 LabelMapping | label mapping table (array of strings) Stats | data statistics. can compute the following statistics across the entire dataset: `sum:count:mean:variance:stdDev:max:min:range:rootMeanSquare`
 CategoryLabels | labels in category format (floating point type - all zeros with a single 1.0 per column that matches the mapping table) This format is directly usable in this form for training, so it can be stored in this form.

 -   **elementSize** – size in bytes of the elements.
 If this value is not specified, it will default to the sizeof(ElemType), where ElemType is either float or double based on the precision specified in the configuration file.

 -   **wref** – A reference to the section that holds the data referenced by these labels.
 It is often best to store both the labels and the data in the same file so they remain associated with each other.
-If separate label and data binary files that were generated at different times are used together an error will occur (as they are likely not aligned to each other)
+If separate label and data binary files that were generated at different times are used together an error will occur (as they are likely not aligned with each other)

 -   **dim** – used for categoryLabels format sections.
 It contains the number of columns of category data, which will contain all zeros except for a single 1.0 for each row.

 ## Programmer Reference

-This section covers topics that are of interest to those who wish to modify the code and use the provided classes in there code.
+This section covers topics that are of interest to those who wish to modify the code and use the provided classes in their code.
 The first section covers configuration files and their use from a programmer’s perspective.
 The second section covers Reader/Writer interfaces for data input/output.
 The third section covers the CNTKMath library, and the last section covers using PTask to enable a computation node to participate in multi-GPU processing.

 ### Configuration Files

-Configuration files, and easy manipulation of these files is a main feature of CNTK.
-The configuration files make the users life much easier, and the programmer interface is also quite simple to use.
+Configuration files and easy manipulation of these files is a main feature of CNTK.
+The configuration files make the user's life much easier, and the programmer interface is also quite simple to use.
 The programmer interface to the configuration files is contained in a few C++ classes and focuses on “just-in-time” evaluation of the parameter values.
 The idea is simple, leave the configuration values in string format until they actually need to be parsed into some other form.

 #### Configuration Formats